dipakkr/A-to-Z-Resources-for-Students/README.md

 > **Check out these events for your region**

-1. Google Developer Day - Organised by GDG
+1. Google Developer Day - Organized by GDG
-2. Google IO extended - Organised by GDG
+2. Google IO extended - Organized by GDG
 3. Google Solve for India
 3. Paytm Build for India Workshops [ Delhi, Banglore ]
 4. NVIDIA Developer Connect [ Global ]